Skip to content

 Where do we start?

-Fever and suspected sepsis is our bread and butter.
+Fever and suspected sepsis are our bread and butter.
 This post will take you through a whirlwind 2020 sepsis update.
 We’ll cover what sepsis is, how to recognize deterioration and the recent management updates in light of the new 2020 International Surviving Sepsis Campaign Guidelines1.

 For me, it is all about “What keeps me up at night?” and there are two things I worry about.
 The first is missing cases of suspected sepsis.
 Think back to all those hot, miserable children you sent home over your career and the heart sink you feel when someone says, “Remember that child you sent home yesterday?”.
-My second worry is making bad choices; making mistakes about how much fluid to give or which antibiotics to choose or when to start inotropes.
+My second worry is making bad choices, making mistakes about how much fluid to give or which antibiotics to choose, or when to start inotropes.

 What is sepsis?

-That quote “7-13% of febrile children have a serious bacterial infection” seems high.
-There are predefined criteria (such as pneumonia, urinary tract infection, meningitis, osteomyelitis, septic arthritis), but in a reductionist sense, sepsis is any infection that makes a child so unwell that they are admitted to hospital for more than 72 hours and need IV antibiotics.
-But, the need for admission is very subjective and dependent on the experience of the doctor and the parents’ level of concern.
-The goal posts are constantly shifting.
-Ten years ago, we would admit children with osteoarticular infections for 6 weeks of IV antibiotics.
-Now they can be in and out within 72 hours (with most of their course given orally).
-That doesn’t mean the infections have got less severe, it’s just that our treatments have changed.
 And is a urinary tract infection over a year of age really a serious infection?
 Most will get treated with a short course of oral antibiotics, as will children with pneumonia.
-Because that’s a whole other controversy; reporting focal consolidation on a X ray is art not science and has been shown to be famously unreliable in double blind studies.
-So if we remove children who have simple pneumonia, urinary tract infections in older children, skin and soft tissue infections that do not have positive cultures, the number of true SBI is quite a lot less than the quoted 1 in 10.
+Because that’s a whole other controversy; reporting focal consolidation on an X-ray is an art, not science, and is famously unreliable in double-blind studies.
+So if we remove children who have simple pneumonia, urinary tract infections in older children, and skin and soft tissue infections that do not have positive cultures, the number of true SBI is quite a lot less than the quoted 1 in 10.

 Unbelievably, there is no good definition of ‘sepsis’ in paediatrics6, so we tend to use the adult Sepsis 3 definition7 which states: